Astera-org/minetest/games/globo/notes.md

 - Giant Moth
 - Sand Slug
 - Block that moves through the air at a particular elevation until it hits something.
 Anything on top of it will ride along.
 Spawns randomly
-- something should heal you faster
 - Launcher: anything that stands on this is launched in the air in the direction it was going
-- Corn: needs to be a plant for awhile and then becomes food
-    - corn should grow a stalk and you must reach the top to eat it
 - tar
 Motion detector
 Apple Tree: grows slowly: drops apples occasionally.
 Has a chance of dropping wood when broken.
 Fountain: Will spray water over the nearby blocks.
 Slug: takes up a block.
 Will move in a direction pushed.
 Picks up the first block in its path and becomes this when it comes to a stop.
-Tangler ; lays conveyors from it
 Willow wisp
 Throw rocks.
 Do a small amount of damage
+Some sort of flying glowing thing that is attracted to a certain flower

-Flower that only blossoms at dawn.
+Flower that only blooms at dawn.
 You can eat it then

 Later:
-- Wind that effects the direction that fire spreads
+- Wind that affects the direction that fire spreads
 - Do we want to be able to dig clay or cut trees?
 - need a way to throw things away
 - potatoes only spread under the right conditions